Vacancies

 Please note: This role requires safety checking through the Police Vetting System under the Vulnerable Children Act 2014.

-APPLICATIONS CLOSE SUNDAY 1ST MARCH 2026
+APPLICATIONS CLOSE 11th May 2026

 Download job description here

-Kaikōkiri – Well Child Tamariki Ora Nurse
+Well Child Tamariki Ora Nurse – Full Time (40 hours per week)

 - Understanding and practical application of Tikanga Māori

-- Full, clean driver’s licence
+- Full, clean NZ driver licence